 This course covers a number of topics in the area of computational statistics, using the R statistical software package.
 Students will use their knowledge in theoretical and applied statistics to design and perform classical and modern Monte Carlo experiments.
 The students will also be exposed to statistical inference based on resampling methods (bootstrap, jackknife and permutation tests).
-Throughout the course students will be working with modern data sets, including but not limited to: spatio-temporal data and experimental data.
-Students will get exposure to retrieving data from online repositories as well as collecting their own.
+Throughout the course students will be working with modern data sets.
 The course will put emphasis on effective and efficient functional programming techniques which will be taught throughout the course via tutorials and examples.
 Students will also gain experience in communicating their findings.